 Before the respective market launch, the sets go through extensive test phases, currently in Brazil, Denmark, Great Britain and Norway, in order to meet the different linguistic requirements.
 Germany, France and Spain will follow in the late summer of this year.

 The idea for the LEGO Braille bricks was brought to the LEGO Group by the Danish Association of the Blind in 2011, and the Brazilian Dorina Nowill Foundation for the Blind was also impressed by the concept in 2017.
 In close cooperation with other blind associations from Brazil, Denmark, Great Britain and Norway, the innovative LEGO bricks were created, which are intended to facilitate and promote learning of Braille.

 Morten Bonde, Senior Art Director at the LEGO Group, knows the difficulties visually impaired people face from his own experience: He suffers from a genetic eye disease that can blind him over time.

-“The reactions to the LEGO Braille bricks that we have received from students and teachers so far during the test phase have been very inspiring.
-They remind me that the only restrictions in life are those that I put on myself.
-The children's commitment and their interest in being independent and integrated into society on an equal footing are very present.
-"Morten Bonde, Senior Art Director at the LEGO Group
+“The reactions to the LEGO Braille bricks that we have received from students and teachers during testing so far have been very inspiring.
+They remind me that the only limitations in life are the ones I set for myself.
+The commitment of the children and their interest in being independent and integrated into society with equal rights are very present.”Morten Bonde, Senior Art Director at the LEGO Group

 He is touched by how blind and visually impaired children can benefit from the LEGO Braille bricks and thus develop important skills and self-confidence for their work and everyday life, Bonde continues.